Stuyk/altv-js-docs/docs/guides/fundamentals/003-entities.md

 This is often overlooked by newer developers but you should always be verifying a player, or vehicle before manipulating it.

+What we mean by this is that when a player leaves a server or a vehicle is despawned, the vehicle or player may no longer be valid.

+This is why we check with the code below.

 Otherwise you get the ever so famous `base object` is not defined error.

 ::: details Verifying an Entity